crossminer/CrossSim/tool/CrossSim/README.md

 which specifies the representation of one edge in the graph: node1 -> node2.

-File "dictionary" is used to store all the artifacts included in the computation.
+File Dictionary.txt is used to store all artifacts included in the computation.
 It serves as a reference to the graph nodes.
-The nodes are either users/developers, projects, or dependencies (third party library).
+The nodes are either users/developers, projects, or dependencies (third party libraries).

-SimRank then performs computation on the graph using the two files graph and dictionary to produce similarity files.
-For each project, a file will be generated containing all similarity scores for all the other projects of the dataset.
+SimRank then performs computation on the graph using the two files Graph.txt and Dictionary.txt to produce similarity files.
+For each project, a file will be generated containing all similarity scores to all the other projects of the dataset.

-You need to change the parameters specified in evaluations.properties to meet your configurations.
+You should change the parameters specified in evaluations.properties to meet your configurations.

 To execute the runner on a dataset consisting of 580 GitHub projects, please run the following command: